About the university

 Education and research with a 500-year-old tradition: Martin Luther University Halle-Wittenberg (MLU) offers a wide range of academic subjects in the humanities, social sciences, natural sciences and medicine.
 The oldest and largest university in Saxony-Anhalt was created in 1817 when the University of Wittenberg (founded in 1502) merged with Friedrichs University Halle (founded in 1694).
 Today the university has around 20,000 students and 340 professors.

-MLU’s academic profile in the field of humanities is shaped by the core research areas “Enlightenment – Religion – Knowledge” and “Society and Culture in Motion”.
-The university’s core scientific research is in “Materials Science – Nanostructured Materials” and “Molecular Biosciences – Proteins and their Functions in the Control of Cellular Processes”.
+MLU’s academic profile in the field of humanities is shaped by the core research areas “Enlightenment – Religion – Knowledge.
+Diffusion - Experiment - Institution” and “Society and Culture in Motion”.
+The university’s core scientific research is in “Materials Science – Nanostructured Materials” and “Biological Science – Structures and Mechanisms of Biological Information Processing”.
 Agricultural sciences also play a leading role and Halle’s university bears sole responsibility in Saxony-Anhalt for developing this academic profile.
 The faculty of medicine focuses on epidemiology, health and nursing research and research on signal transmission.
 Here nursing scientists conduct research on an equal footing with physicians.
 The Dorothea Erxleben Learning Centre is one of the largest teaching clinics for prospective medical professionals.
 In addition to its main academic focuses, the university offers a range of minor subjects, some of which are only offered in Germany at MLU.

 As a member of the Central German University Alliance Halle-Jena-Leipzig, MLU cooperates closely with other universities, and with external research institutes and industries.
 This is visible at a local level on the Weinberg Campus, the second largest technology park in Eastern Germany.
 All of the university’s natural science institutes are concentrated here.
 They work in partnership with companies and major German research institutes, such as the Max Planck Society and the Fraunhofer-Gesellschaft.
 Halle’s university has a broad-reaching network of partner universities throughout the world.